 If you don’t report the injuries you have sustained to your employer promptly, it might affect your right to seek workers’ compensation benefits.
 Your employer is not obligated to pay out any injury-related medical care or part of your earnings until you have given notice of the accident and are referred to a certified medical practitioner.

 You need somebody to get past the red tape and get the workers’ compensation benefits you require and so deserve.
 We assist injured workers in getting the benefits that they are entitled to after a workplace injury.
-Reach out to experienced Alabama workers’ compensation lawyers at Mike Bell Accident Injury Law.
+Reach out to experienced Alabama workers’ compensation lawyers at Mike Bell Accident & Injury Lawyers in Birmingham.

 Some injuries in the workplace are more common compared to others.
 Individuals who perform physical labor are likely to get injured.
 That’s because they lift heavy objects and subject their bodies to strain all the time.